 Day 1 (Friday September 15) Arrival day.
 For those traveling from a far time zone, we suggest perhaps arriving a day or two earlier to acclimatize to the time change.
 We are happy to provide hotel options and potential activities.

 Arrive on your own to Ted Stevens Anchorage International Airport (ANC) Anchorage, AK.
 Please arrive no later than 3 pm.
 Transfer on a free shuttle to our hotel as you arrive.
 At 4:00 pm we meet at our hotel for a meet and greet, orientation for the trip and a pre-workshop classroom instruction on wildlife and landscape photography followed by dinner.

-Breakfast at hotel… Our first stop is a short drive up to the Chugach Mountains above Anchorage where we will find fall color landscapes and moose during the fall rut.
+Breakfast at hotel… Our first stop is a short drive up to the Chugach Mountains above Anchorage where we will find fall color landscapes and perhaps moose during the fall rut.
 After lunch we drive North towards our evening destination along the Glenn Highway stopping often for fall landscapes, potential wildlife and whatever interests us, including views of the Matanuska Glacier surrounded by fall color.
 We will arrive early evening at our lodge nestled between the Talkeetna and Chugach Mountain ranges in private, well appointed cabins.
 The evening is spent with a second classroom workshop on Northern Lights and Night-Sky photography and slide show.
 Evening photography in the area.
 There is a potential of seeing the aurora borealis (Northern Lights) —weather & solar activity permitting.
 Overnight at lodge in Talkeetna Mountains